chrieke/mkdocs-exclude-search/README.md

 - Exclude all markdown files within a directory (and its children) with `dirname/*`.
 - Exclude all markdown files with a specific name within all subdirectories with `dirname/*/filename.md` or `/*/filename.md`.
 - To still include a subsection of an excluded file, list the subsection heading under `ignore` using the format `<path>/<to>/filename.md#some-heading`.
+- To exclude all unreferenced files (markdown files not listed in mkdocs.yml nav section), use `exclude-unreferenced: true`.
+Default false.

 ```yaml
 plugins: